cotica/capstone/README.md

 3. SVM regressor

-* The best R-squared here was 0.2482 for training and -0.1176 for our test data.
-This was only tested on a subset of the features.
+* The best R-squared here was 0.8666 for training and 0.0543 for our test data.

-The Random Forest Regressor model performed the best on the test score, using the above metrics and is recommended for production, if we had to choose one.
+The SVM regressor model performed the most poorly of the three, while Gradient Booster performed the most reliably, accounting for performance across both test and train.
+However, our Random Forest did the best, using the above metrics and is recommended for production, if we had to choose one.